Theoretical Foundations of Conformal Prediction: Prediction sets for adversarial sequences

 Since both $q_{T_1+1}$ and $q_{T_0}$ are bounded by Step 1, we then have

 \textbf{Step 3: Bounding the long-run coverage gap.} Set $\eta_0 = \infty$ for convenience, so that

 holds for all $t=1,\dots,T$.
 We calculate

-where the first inequality holds since $\eta_t$ is a nonnegative nonincreasing sequence, and the second inequality holds from the calculation in Step 2 above. \end{proof} The key idea of the proof is that the quantile $q_t$ is deterministically bounded over all times $t$.
+where the first inequality holds since $\eta_t$ is a positive and nonincreasing sequence, and the second inequality holds from the calculation in Step 2 above. \end{proof} The key idea of the proof is that the threshold $q_t$ is deterministically bounded over all times $t$.
 Since $q_T$ is equal to the (reweighted) long-run coverage gap as in~\eqref{eq:qT_equals_sum}, this implies that the number of historical errors cannot be too large.
 See Figure~\ref{fig:quantile-tracker-coverage-plot} for a visual intuition.

 When implementing this method in practice, how should the step sizes $\eta_t$ be defined?
 This choice depends on the context, and different choices lead to different flavors of guarantees.
 When tracking a highly varying score sequence, such as one generated by a dynamical system, it can make sense to think of the quantile tracker as a control algorithm and pick a non-decaying $\eta_t = \eta$ for some constant $\eta$, or even one that adapts to the score sequence.
-However, this can lead to quantiles $q_t$ that fluctuate wildly, yielding many infinite-size sets and empty sets.
+However, this can lead to thresholds $q_t$ that fluctuate wildly, yielding many infinite-size sets and empty sets.

-Alternatively, in the style of online learning, we might choose $\eta_t \propto t^{-(1/2+\epsilon)}$, for some small $\epsilon>0$.
-This choice of $\eta_t$ allows the quantile to adapt to distribution drift (since Theorem~\ref{thm:quantile-tracking} guarantees average error $\lesssim T^{-(1/2-\epsilon)}$ at each time $T$), while stabilizing the quantile and even converging when possible.
+Alternatively, we might choose $\eta_t \propto t^{-(1/2+\epsilon)}$, for some small $\epsilon>0$.
+This choice of $\eta_t$ allows the threshold to adapt to distribution drift (since Theorem~\ref{thm:quantile-tracking} guarantees average error $\lesssim T^{-(1/2-\epsilon)}$ at each time $T$), while stabilizing the threshold and even converging when possible.